ElFranco19/steps-in-google-auth-api/README.md

 -------------------Step 4: Test Your API
 1. Start the Laravel server:
 php artisan serve

+******
+There will be a fatal error:
+FatalError
+Trait "App\Models\HasApiTokens" not found
+The error occurs because you're trying to use Laravel Sanctum's HasApiTokens trait but either:

+Sanctum isn't properly installed, or
+The trait isn't being imported correctly

+Here's how to fix it:
+1. First, verify Sanctum is installed
+Run this command:

+bash
+composer require laravel/sanctum
+2. Then, update your User model correctly (app/Models/User.php): php
+<?php
+namespace App\Models;

+use Illuminate\Foundation\Auth\User as Authenticatable;
+use Laravel\Sanctum\HasApiTokens;  // ← Correct import path

+class User extends Authenticatable
+{
+    use HasApiTokens;  // ← This is the correct usage

+    // ... rest of your model code
+}
+********

+do this and proceed with the next^^

 2. Test with Postman/Insomnia:
 Method: POST
 URL: http://localhost:8000/api/auth/google